joaotavora/snooze/README.md

 Rationale
 ---------

-_Snooze_ sees the operations of Representation State Transfer (REST) as really only **function calls** on resources.
+_Snooze_ models HTTP and the operations of Representation State Transfer (REST) as **function calls** on resources.

-It maps *REST concepts* like resources, HTTP verbs, content-types and URI queries to *Common Lisp concepts* like generic functions, lambda-lists and and argument specializers.
+It maps *HTTP concepts* like resources, HTTP verbs, content-types, URI queries, and status codes to *Common Lisp concepts* like generic functions, specialized-lambda-lists, and conditions.

+It relieves the programmer of:

+* Manually dispatching on HTTP methods and content-types;

+* Parsing the URI to find arguments;

+* Writing checks for common situations 400-like situations like missing resources, content-types mismatch;

+There are other such systems for Common Lisp, but they tend to make you learn extra route-definition syntax.

+But in _Snooze_ `defroute` is very close to (and completely compatible with) `defmethod`.
+In fact you can even use `defmethod` if you prefer.

 So, for example, `GET`ting the list of the Beatles in JSON format by order of most guitars owned is asking for the URI